har86485/StockAIApp/README.txt

-Ios platform-specific files will be here.
+Android platform-specific files will be here.